Toucaan/toucaan.research/posts/2019-09-30-toucaan-introduction.md

 ---

-[Status: Draft]

-[Last update: October, 5<sup>th</sup> 2019.]
+[Last update: October, 12<sup>th</sup> 2019.]

 _❥ **TLDR**; This is the first of the many chapters on a new CSS framework called [Toucaan](http://toucaan.com).
 In this introductory post we talk about the new landscape of the web, consider miniature viewports like that of the Apple Watch 5 and the new Chromium based surface (V9 web browser) on a Tesla Model 3 and Model S as part of the web.
-Form factors available today are so diverse and different from barely four years ago that design strategies of the past such as going "mobile first" are no longer viable.
-The slate of glass is resizable practically on a continuum, just like the web browser itself._
+Form factors available today are so diverse and different from barely four years ago that design strategies of the past such as "mobile first" or barely responsive are no longer viable._

+_The slate of glass is resizable practically on a continuum, just like the web browser itself._

 _Modern web browsers too have evolved and gotten so much better that we no longer need a heavy-handed approach to force consistency across vendors.
-With Toucaan we will try to move away from traditional reset or reboot css.
+With Toucaan we will try to move away from traditional reset or reboot css and implement a simpler and lighter strategy instead.
 So, welcome to Toucaan—a tropical new CSS framework for the web, with fewer defaults, newer patterns and a much simpler cascade._

 # Introduction

 2020 is almost here.

-It is unlikely that you or I are going to blast off to Mars or the Moon on a <a rel="nofollow noreferrer noopener" href="https://www.spacex.com/starship">Spacex Starship</a> anytime soon so we better turn our gaze towards another frontier of technology: CSS.
+It is unlikely that you or I are going to blast off to Mars or the Moon on a <a rel="nofollow noreferrer noopener" href="https://www.spacex.com/starship">Spacex Starship</a> anytime soon so we better turn our gaze towards another frontier of technology: CSS. 🙃

 Let's take a look at how we will be writing web applications in 2020 and beyond, here on Earth.